 Image credit: avesdo.com

 Next comes flooring, and this is an extremely important part of the kitchen.
 First, it needs to be user-friendly.
 Ceramic tiles are extremely popular as they are durable, but if you’re ready to invest time in maintenance you could have wooden or even bamboo flooring that adds a beautiful look.
-These options are eco-friendly as well as extremely strong.
+These options are eco-friendly as well as extremely strong with some furniture design softwares.

 The market has also introduced carpet-tiles flooring.
 Although carpets have not been a viable option due to maintenance, carpet tiles have been designed and tested to be durable, easy to clean and install.